wp-plugins/float-to-top-button/readme.txt

 * WP Admin Panel &raquo; Settings &raquo; Float to Top Button Options

 == Changelog ==

+= v1.1.2 [11/17/2014] =
+* BUG FIX: scripts and stylesheets won't be loaded on the login page

 = v1.1.1 [11/10/2014] =
 * Some minor bug fixes